-If you have multiple displays connected to your PC or your display configuration changes, some desktop apps might appear blurry.
-Here are some of examples of when you might see this:
+If you have multiple displays connected to your PC or if your display configuration changes, some desktop apps might appear blurry.
+Here are some examples of where you might experience this:

-- You open an app on a display with a high resolution, then move the app over to another display that has a different resolution.
+- You open an app on a display with a high resolution and then move the app to another display that has a different resolution.

-If apps appear blurry on your main display, these steps might help to fix them, so that they appear correctly:
+If apps appear blurry on your main display, follow these steps:

 - Windows might not be able to fix all apps, so some apps will still be blurry on high-resolution displays.

 - To use the setting Let Windows try to fix apps so they’re not blurry, you must have Windows 10 (Version 1803) installed.
 To find out which version of Windows you have installed, see Which Windows operating system am I running?

 - If this doesn’t fix the problem for a desktop app and it still appears blurry, you can try to use a different high-DPI compatibility setting for that app instead of the Let Windows try to fix apps so they’re not blurry setting.
 For more info about how to do this, see Make older programs compatible with this version of Windows.

 - Do one of the following, depending on whether you're prompted with "Fix apps that are blurry?"